Detroit Tigers - The Covid-19 Years (2020-2029)

 had TJ surgery, Tarik Skubal has been battling injuries as has Matt Manning.

-2023 - Detroit is building, but not nearly there yet.
-What was hoped to be a studly rotation hasn't materialized.
+2023 - Detroit loses 3B Jeimer Candelario to Washington in free agency What was hoped to be a studly rotation hasn't materialized.
 Jackson Jobe, a

-They gained twelve games in the standings in '23 to 78-84 and are on their way. twenty one year old righty and third overall pick in the '21 draft is the
+for not a lot of money.
+Not a good fielder, Jeimer, 29, was one of the better twenty one year old righty and third overall pick in the '21 draft is the

 □ RHP Reese Olson, 24, '21 Trade from Milwaukee, 5-7 3.99